- Individuals with moderate-to-severe arm impairment after stroke improved motor control after engaging in high-repetition training

 Source: A Randomized Trial on the Effects of Attentional Focus on Motor Training of the Upper Extremity Using Robotics with Individuals after Chronic Stroke – Archives of Physical Medicine and Rehabilitation

-This entry was posted on June 25, 2017, 01:35 and is filed under Paretic Hand, Robotics.
+This entry was posted on June 25, 2017, 01:35 and is filed under Paretic Hand, Rehabilitation robotics.
 You can follow any responses to this entry through RSS 2.0.
 You can leave a response, or trackback from your own site.